-Source: THIS TUTORIAL WAS AUTHORED BY SOPHIA LEARNING.
-PLEASE SEE OUR TERMS OF USE.

 TERMS TO KNOW

 Brainstorming

 The use of a variety of techniques to generate ideas and/or clarify thinking.

-Copyediting

-The act of improving the sentence construction, word choice, and the overall style of an essay or other piece of writing.

-Draft Revision and Rewriting

-The act of re-envisioning an essay or other writing project.

 Drafting

 The act of composing a piece of writing.

+Editing

+The act of improving the sentence construction, word choice, and the overall style of an essay or other piece of writing.

 Essay

 A short piece of writing on a particular subject.

 Outline

 The prewritten plan for an essay or other piece of writing that generally includes a working thesis, the primary ideas to be discussed, and the planned structural organization.

+Paragraph

+A collection of sentences within a piece of writing, connected by a single focusing idea.

 Prewriting

 A stage in the writing process in which the writer generates ideas and creates a plan for the writing project prior to composing a first draft.

 Proofreading

 The act of fixing errors in grammar, mechanics, spelling, capitalization, punctuation, commonly confused words, and formatting in an essay or other piece of writing.

+Revising

+The act of re-envisioning an essay or other writing project.

+Sentence

+A group of words that expresses a complete thought and includes a subject and a verb.

 Writing Process

 A series of steps that go into writing a successful essay or other writing project.